The-OpenROAD-Project/micro2022tutorial/README.md

 2. `2_4_mplace.log`: macro place

 `tdms_place` performs a rough initial placement of both macros and standard cells.
-This is used as a seed for the macro placer. `2_4_mplace.log` performs macro placement.
+This is used as a seed for the macro placer. `mplace` performs macro placement.
 The placer tries to ensure that macros block as little design area as possible while still allowing connectivity to the macro.

 Common problems when introducing macros: